irajgill/UNISWAP-V3/README.md

 This project demonstrates the core mechanics of a decentralized exchange (DEX), including smart contract development, liquidity management, and swaps.

-Uniswap V3 is a landmark in decentralized finance, introducing concentrated liquidity and advanced fee structures.
+Uniswap V3 is a landmark in decentralized finance, introducing concentrated liquidity and advanced fee structures..

 ---